locationtech/geogig/docs/_sources/interaction/web-repository-management.txt

 Init Request With Optional Location Config
 ++++++++++++++++++++++++++++++++++++++++++

 You can also create a new repository and specify options that can dictate the repository's location.
-This allows you to initialize a repository, for example, that is stored in a PostgreSQL database, or a different directory location than the working directory of the GeoGig multirepo server.
+This allows you to initialize a repository, for example, that is stored in a PostgreSQL database, or a different directory location than the working directory of the GeoGig multi-repo server.
 To specify a different parent directory location, set the ``parentDirectory`` value in the JSON request body:

 ::